mlz-ictrl/nicos/doc/source/components.rst

 .. describe:: nicos-daemon

-   The execution daemon (in short daemon) is designed to excute the user scripts to control the instrument from the point of the user/scientist.
+   The execution daemon (in short daemon) is designed to execute the user scripts to control the instrument from the point of the user/scientist.

    It runs in the background and interacts with the user interfaces, graphical